How to Boost a Car Battery

 • If any battery’s terminals are corroded, wipe them clean (while wearing gloves to protect your hands) to ensure that the clamps can make a secure connection.

 • If you’re looking to buy jumper cables, go with the best quality you can afford.
-Cables with well-insulated lamps and at least 8-gauge wire are recommended.
+Cables with well-insulated clamps and thicker wire (often 6- to 8-gauge) are generally recommended.

 • When working near a battery, exercise extreme caution because it has the potential to emit explosive gases.
 Use corrosion-resistant cables that can connect securely to the battery.